GoogleCloudPlatform/pgadapter/README.md

 when running PGAdapter in a Docker container, as requests will not be seen as coming from `localhost` in the container.
 Choose a different host port than 5432 if you already have PostgreSQL running on your local system.

+See [running PGAdapter using Docker](docs/docker.md) for more examples for running PGAdapter in Docker.

 See [Options](#Options) for an explanation of all further options.